thehelp/cluster/README.md

 server.listen(PORT);
 ```

+_Note: In development mode (`process.env.NODE_ENV === 'development'`), `GracefulExpress` will not set up a domain for every request.
+This allows easy in-process testing with `supertest`_

-You start up the cluster like this:
+Then, you start up the cluster like this:

 ```
 var cluster = require('thehelp-cluster');

+// set up graceful shutdown for both master and workers
+// Master and GracefulExpress classes will be wired up automatically cluster.Graceful.start();

 cluster({
   worker: function() {